digital-asset/cn-quickstart/docs/sharable/observe/observability-troubleshooting-overview.rst

      -   `Combined with a PackageId this provides a global identifier for a Daml smart contract.`
    * -   `PartyId`
      -   `Participant Node`
-     -   `Global, potentially non-unique, identifier for a legal entity on the Canton ledger [8]_.`
+     -   `Global, potentially non-unique, identifier for a legal entity on the Canton ledger.` [8]_

 The goal of the observability configuration is to make it easier to